1989 Chinese protests by region: Xi’an西安

-Xining
+Xining西宁

 Xining was one of two cities to have reportedly had student demonstrations during the May 3, 1989, lull.
 Likewise on May 5, while students around the country had started to return to class after a declaration from Beijing student leaders, those in Xining continued to stay out of class in protest of a report printed by the local newspaper.

 Several weeks later on May 26, 15 students who had returned from Beijing staged their own hunger strike in front of the provincial government building in an attempt to garner more support for demonstrations.

-Yinchuan
+Yinchuan银川

-Some of Ningxia’s first major protests to have occurred were in Yinchuan with students angrily responding to the April 26 Editorial.
+Some of Ningxia宁夏’s first major protests to have occurred were in Yinchuan with students angrily responding to the April 26 Editorial.

 On May 28 numbers dropped drastically when only 3,000 students took to the streets.
 A similar number of people would march again, this time with wreaths and banners, when they heard the news about the June 4 crackdown in Beijing.

 East China

-Fuzhou
+Fuzhou福州

 On May 4 several thousand students marched through Fuzhou.
 The marchers carried few banners, but were heard to be chanting anti-corruption and pro-China chants.
 The marchers, students from Fujian Teacher's University and Fuzhou University, went to the Provincial Party Headquarters.
 Once there, they found the building closed off and surround by police.
 Although there were some brief moments of pushing back and forth between the crowd and police, most of the crowd left after a few hours without incident.

 From May 16 to May 18 the demonstrations in Fuzhou increased in sizes to over 10,000 but remained peaceful.

 By May 20, with the declaration of martial law in Beijing, those students in Fuzhou who were especially upset with the Central Government blocked an express train to Beijing.
 This crowd of approximately 1,000 also demanded to see provincial Vice-governor Chen Mingyi, but after five hours of waiting they dispersed.
 On May 27, a group of protesters reportedly blocked a bridge that spans the Min River for roughly one hour.

 In reaction to the military crackdown in Beijing on June 4, people marched in the thousands towards Fuzhou city centre.
 The next day marchers became more organized with elaborate banners expressing grief.